JosephComputerScience/UCSA-UI/README.md

 Before running any build commands install yarn packages: run `yarn install`

-To start a dev environment on localhost:3000: run `yarn dev`
+To start a dev environment on localhost:3000:<br/>
+run `yarn dev`

-To start a prod environment:
+To start a prod environment:<br/>
 run `yarn start`

-To build a prod environment without running it: run `yarn build`
+To build a prod environment without running it:<br/>
+run `yarn build`

-To check for eslint errors:
+To check for eslint errors:<br/>
 run `yarn lint`

-To remove the .next packages from local run:
+To remove the .next packages from local run:<br/>
 `yarn clean`

 Uses NextJs, Typescript, Tailwindcss